jeffersonbailey/preserving_digital_culture/class_labs/lab_two/lis2674_2014_lab2_agenda.md

 ## PREMIS

-* Yes, more metadata - "the goggles, they do nothing" for looking at XML
+* Yes, more metadata - "my eyes! the goggles do nothing" for looking at XML
 * Use sample PREMIS xml document and online XML editor to create a basic PREMIS record
 * Discuss events and agents